Texas Special Warranty Deed Form

 • The text on a deed cannot be smaller than 8 pt.

-A properly executed deed can be filed at the County Clerk’s Office of the property’s county.[3]
+A properly executed deed can be filed with the County Clerk’s Office in the property’s county.[3]
 The filing fees are $25 for the first page and $4 for each additional page.[4]